pinqy520/roo-code-vibook/ROO-PROMPT-EN.md

 The building process adopts an interactive approach, following these steps:

-1. **Analyze Project Structure**
+1. **Deeply Analyze Project**
+   - Thoroughly understand the project architecture, implementation mechanisms of core modules, key code logic, and data flows.
-   - Determine the main functional modules and components
+   - Identify the main functional modules and components and their interrelationships.
-   - Analyze project type and characteristics to determine suitable documentation structure
+   - Analyze the project type (frontend, backend, full-stack, tool, etc.) and technology stack characteristics to lay the foundation for subsequent documentation structure design and content generation.
-   - Clarify whether the project is a frontend application, backend service, command-line tool, or other type
+   - Scan project directories, code, and existing documentation to gather basic information needed for building the documentation system.

 2. **Create Directory Structure**
    - Customize the documentation directory structure based on project type